 So, what makes Street Fighter so good?

 Street Fighter’s initial release was in 1987, yet it’s still the forefront of the fighting game genre.
 Even if you haven’t played Street Fighter, you are still familiar with the famous “Hadouken!”.
 Perhaps it’s the accessibility, the nostalgia, the mentality or the emotion that makes Street Fighter so good.
 It’s the essence of competitiveness.

 A wide variety of emotions are embraced when your chosen character is standing across from your opponent.
 The tension of the countdown, the mentality and thought process to out-play your opponent.
 The eagerness to finally win the match when their health bar has almost diminished or the sheer heartbreak when your opponent makes a comeback you could never dream of.
 The adrenaline rush and satisfaction when you are declared victorious.
 For a 99 second round, that’s a lot of emotions to endure.
 There’s also the extensive roster inhabiting characters that players relate with from all over the world, Russia, Brazil, Thailand and even the Aztec Empire.

 Anyway, I’ve blabbered enough, enjoy the remainder of the documentary below.

 30th Anniversary of Street Fighter

 Fun Fact, professional wrestler Kenny Omega inhabits a vicious move within his extensive arsenal called V-Trigger.

 Who’s your favourite character?
 Its super dynamic cooking time!
 Please consider bookmarking Caffeine Gaming for all your reliable gaming news.
-Got an inside scope that nobody is talking about?
+Got an inside scoop that nobody is talking about?
 Email firstname.lastname@example.org.